- Jump to: General Federal Government

 - Public Access to Court Electronic Records (PACER): Fee-based service for access to court records and dockets.
 Nationwide party index with case information accessed at individual courts.
 Available to current Law School students, faculty and staff via Bloomberg Law.
 Members of the public may sign up for PACER access via the website with a credit card, which will not be charged unless a certain amount of charges are incurred per quarter.

 - Justia Federal District Court Filings and Dockets: Provides docket summaries and information for federal cases, 2004-present.
 Offers more flexible search capabilities than PACER, although access to actual court documents requires PACER username and password (see above).

 - Federal Administrative Law Research Guide: Extensive guide to administrative law research at Duke's Goodson Law Library.

 Code of Federal Regulations (CFR)

-- e-CFR: Site for unofficial, but more currently-updated, version of the CFR.
+- e-CFR (current edition only): Site for unofficial, but more currently-updated, version of the CFR.

 - Federal Register (FR)

 - U.S. Federal Government Agencies Directory (LSU): List and links to federal agencies including executive, legislative, independent and quasi-official bodies.

 - Federal Administrative Agency Decisions & Other Actions: Research guide with links to decisions from a number of agencies.